ndf/mirrors/README.txt

 The Mirrors module automagically creates content exporters and importers for active bundles.

-Too many times I have been husseling with imports and exports within Drupal.
+Exports are Views Data Exports in CSV format.
+Imports are Feeds.

+Content import and export takes a lot of time.
-Allthough there is excellent tooling to do this (Views, Feeds, Migrate) it stays difficult and error-prone to setup these modules to function appropriatly.
+Although there is excellent tooling to do this (Views, Feeds, Migrate) it stays difficult and error-prone to setup these modules to function appropriately.
 Its a lot of clicking around, testing and retesting.
 And when you want to change/add/remove a field, you have to do this at least 3 times: field_ui, views_ui and your importer.
 Thats where this module kicks in.
 There are a couple of use-case for this module: